fridaystephan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script '12-directory_permissions' creates a directory called my_dir with permissions 751 in the working directory.
-The script '13-change_group' changes the group owner to school for the file hello The script '100-change_owner_and_group' changes the owner and the group owner of _hello to vincent and staff respectively
+The script '13-change_group' changes the group owner to school for the file hello The script '100-change_owner_and_group' changes the owner and the group owner of _hello to vincent and staff respectively The script '101-symbolic_link_permissions' changes the owner and the group owner of _hello to vincent and staff respectively.